donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 // Warnings were encountered during analysis:
 //
+// src/Capo.ts:191:9 - (ae-forgotten-export) The symbol "uutMap" needs to be exported by the entry point index.d.ts
 // src/DefaultCapo.ts:294:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
 // src/DefaultCapo.ts:298:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
 // src/DefaultCapo.ts:299:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
 // src/DefaultCapo.ts:318:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/StellarContract.ts:314:5 - (ae-forgotten-export) The symbol "SetupDetails" needs to be exported by the entry point index.d.ts
+// src/StellarContract.ts:316:5 - (ae-forgotten-export) The symbol "SetupDetails" needs to be exported by the entry point index.d.ts
 // src/delegation/RolesAndDelegates.ts:259:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
 // src/delegation/RolesAndDelegates.ts:261:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal